tzatziki with za’atar pita chips

 Instructions

-- Make Dip: If using regular yogurt, you’ll need to strain it first: Line a fine mesh strainer with a coffee filter or paper towels and set over a bowl.
-Spoon in yogurt and refrigerate until the whey has drained off the yogurt, about 3 hours.
+If using regular yogurt, you’ll need to strain it first: Line a fine mesh strainer with a coffee filter or paper towels and set over a bowl.
+Spoon in 2 cups plain low fat yogurt and refrigerate until the whey has drained off the yogurt, about 3 hours.

-- Make Chips: Preheat oven to 350 degrees F. Cut pitas along their seams and separate into two layers.
-Lay 4 pitas circled on work surface.
-Brush lightly with 1 tablespoon oil, dividing evenly.
-Sprinkle with 1 teaspoon za’atar and ¼ teaspoon salt.
+Preheat oven to 350 degrees F. Cut 4 pitas along their seams and separate into two layers.
+Brush lightly with 2 tablespoons oil, dividing evenly among the pitas.
+Sprinkle with 2 tsp teaspoon za’atar and 1/2 teaspoon coarse kosher salt.
 Cut pitas into 8 triangles each.
-Transfer to a large baking sheet.
-Repeat with the remaining 4 pita circles, oil, za’atar and salt.
-Bake the pitas, rotating pans half way through, until crisp and starting to brown, 10 to 15 minutes.
-Cool before serving with the dip.
+Transfer to 2 large baking sheets.
+Bake the pitas, rotating pans halfway through, until crisp and starting to brown, 10 to 15 minutes.
+Cool before serving with the tzatziki.

 Nutrition